Mahtab-javidi88/Portfolio/Project01/About.md

 10. **How are job titles distributed in the company?**
 11. **How have employee hire counts varied over time?**
 12. **What is the average tenure of employees who work remotely compared to those who do not?**
-13. **What are the most common reasons for employee termination?**
+13. **Which job titles have the highest and lowest average tenure?**
-14. **Which job titles have the highest and lowest average tenure?**
+14. **How does the age of employees correlate with their job title and department?**
-15. **How does the age of employees correlate with their job title and department?**
+15. **What is the distribution of employees' hire dates over the 20-year period?**
-16. **What is the distribution of employees' hire dates over the 20-year period?**
+16. **How do termination rates vary by race and gender?**
-17. **How do termination rates vary by race and gender?**
+17. **What is the distribution of employees by city and department?**
-18. **What is the distribution of employees by city and department?**
+18. **What is the average age of employees at the time of hiring?**

 ## Insights:
 1. **Age Distribution**: